 1. To summarize a large amount of data where the goal is to see patterns.
 In our example above, the observable pattern is that all the variables highly correlate with each other.

-Create your own correlation matrix
+Create a correlation matrix in seconds

 Correlation statistic